uoeIDS/IDS_website/content/troubleshoot/_index.en.md

   <dt style= "font-size: 0.8em; margin-left:25px;">Guidance for posting on the course forum.</dt>
 </div>

-If you want to start working on an application exercise, homework, workshop, or your project, then follow the instructions provided under <a id="GitHubSetup2">GitHub Setup</a> to set up a new GitHub repository and add any files you need to using the instructions given for linking GitHub to RStudio.
-For the labs, you can also fork the GitHub repository directly from the course GitHub page <a id="ids2022Git">here</a>.
+If you want to start working on an application exercise, homework, workshop, or your project, then follow the instructions provided under <a id="GitHubSetup2">GitHub Setup</a> to set up a GitHub repository for coursework.
+You will be able to access the files you need directly from the course GitHub page <a id="ids2022Git">here</a>.

 <br>